Cost of love: Red roses sell for Rs 100 a piece in Shimla markets ahead of Valentine's Day | Headlines

 - India

-As Valentine's Day draws near and the wedding season picks up, flower prices in Shimla markets are skyrocketing, with particularly high demand for red roses which are selling at Rs 100 a piece.
-During the off-season, prices of red roses usually vary between Rs 20 to Rs 50 for a single piece. ''At present, red roses are being sold for Rs 100 per stick.
+As Valentine's Day draws near and the wedding season picks up, flower prices in Shimla markets have spiked, with particularly high demand for red roses which are selling at Rs 100 a piece.
+During the off-season, prices of red roses usually vary between Rs 30 to Rs 50 for a single piece. ''At present, red roses are being sold for Rs 100 per stick.
 Yet, there is no end to the craze for red roses, whether loose, in a bunch, or in elaborate bouquets,'' Amit Sood, owner of Universal Traders, a Shimla-based floriculturists, told

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)